Classic Elements of Gothic Stories

 5. Metonymy

 Metonymy is a figure of speech similar to a metaphor.
-But instead of saying “this is that”, metonymy says “this symbolises that”.
+But instead of saying “this is that”, metonymy says “this symbolizes that”.

-Rain symbolises sadness, a cross symbolises christianity, a full moon symbolises werewolves.
+Rain symbolizes sadness, a cross symbolizes christianity, a full moon symbolizes werewolves.
 Metonymy is used to spark subliminal uneasiness, set the tone or signal emotions.

 Oil painting "The Scapegoat" by painter William Holman Hunt.
 The image depicts a goat and a barren landscape. the image represents the painter's personal feelings of guilt and being an outsider.
 The landscape looks vast and there seem to be skeletons laying around.